-Nicki Minaj is, most recently, the woman responsible for a slew of unfortunate tweets otherwise known as “ball gate.”
-But some suspect the nation’s preeminent vaccine skeptic may have staged a Twitter meltdown to distract from a bigger scandal: a lawsuit alleging she’s been harassing a woman who accused her husband of sexual assault.
-Regardless of her intent, her anti-vaxx fiasco appears to have backfired.
-In addition to spreading misinformation and feuding with public-health officials, Minaj has also drawn even more attention to her current legal trouble.
-Then, on Wednesday, the woman behind the lawsuit appeared on The Real to give a harrowing account of her experience with Minaj and her husband.
+Back in September, Nicki Minaj made headlines for a slew of unfortunate tweets that came to be known as “ballgate.”
+But some suspected the nation’s preeminent vaccine skeptic may have staged a Twitter meltdown to distract from a bigger scandal: a lawsuit alleging she has been harassing a woman who accused her husband of sexual assault.
+Regardless of her intent, her anti-vaxx fiasco seemingly backfired and drew even more attention to her legal trouble.
+In late September, the woman behind the lawsuit appeared on The Real to give a harrowing account of her experience with Minaj and her husband.
 Here’s what we know.

 Minaj and her husband are being sued for harassing a woman who says he raped her in 1994.

-In 2018, Minaj posted an Instagram photo with Petty, who was, at the time, her new boyfriend.
-Commenters and media outlets brought up the conviction, and Minaj responded, claiming that Petty was younger than Hough and they were in a relationship at the time of the attack — both of which Hough denies (and neither of which would disqualify the attack from being sexual assault).
-Hough said on Wednesday that seeing Minaj’s response, delivered to her thousands of followers, was “like reliving it again.”
-Minaj also said on her Apple Music show in 2019 that Hough had written a letter recanting the accusations after reporting them, which Hough also says isn’t true.
+In 2018, Minaj posted an Instagram photo with Petty, who was at the time her new boyfriend.
+Commenters and media outlets brought up the conviction, and Minaj responded, claiming that Petty was younger than Hough and that they were in a relationship at the time of the attack — both of which Hough denies (and neither of which would disqualify the attack from being sexual assault).
+Hough said seeing Minaj’s response, delivered to her millions of followers, was “like reliving it again.”
+Minaj said on her Apple Music show in 2019 that Hough had written a letter recanting the accusations after reporting them, which Hough also says isn’t true.

 According to Hough, it wasn’t until last year that the harassment really started.

-According to the lawsuit, Minaj first called Hough directly, offering to fly her to L.A. if Hough could “help out” by signing a prepared statement taking back the allegations.
+According to the lawsuit, Minaj called Hough directly, offering to fly her to L.A. if Hough could “help out” by signing a prepared statement taking back the allegations.
 Minaj also allegedly offered to send her own publicist out to Hough to write a statement.
-Hough says she declined, telling Minaj, “I need you to know, woman-to-woman, that this happened.”
+Hough says she declined, telling Minaj, “I need you to know, woman to woman, that this happened.”

 Hough has no plans to take back her accusations, though she says she’s scared for her life.

-Throughout all this, Hough has moved three times, including out of Georgia and away from her 22-year-old daughter after she says her daughter was approached in a club by a man asking if she knew Petty.
-She’s changed her phone number.
-She says she hasn’t been able to work since last March, citing “severe depression, paranoia, constant moving, harassment, and threats.”
-Her lawsuit states that she’s “currently living in isolation out of fear of retaliation.”
+Throughout all this, Hough has moved three times, including out of Georgia and away from her 22-year-old daughter after her daughter was approached in a club by a man asking if she knew Petty, she says.
+She changed her phone number.
+She says she hasn’t been able to work since May 2020, citing “severe depression, paranoia, constant moving, harassment, and threats.”
+Her lawsuit states she’s “currently living in isolation out of fear of retaliation.”